 I recognize that this is a problem.
 When I’m sleepy most of the time, I can’t think clearly, and I am much less effective at my work.
 I don’t like this situation, and I sense that it may be taking some toll on my physical and mental health.
-So my New Year’s resolution this year was to get plenty of sleep.
-I think I kept it for about a week, but hope springs eternal: maybe I’ll sleep next month or, if not, the one after that.
 Sooner or later, though, something’s got to give, because the effects of too little sleep are cumulative—what sleep researchers refer to as sleep debt.

 Racking Up Debt

 Sleep debt is defined as the difference between the amount of sleep you need and the amount you actually get.
-So if you need 8 hours of sleep per night and get 7, you accumulate 1 hour of sleep debt for that night.
-And if you get 7 hours of sleep every night for a week, you’ve accumulated 7 hours of sleep debt.
+So if you need eight hours of sleep per night and get seven, you accumulate one hour of sleep debt for that night.
+And if you get seven hours of sleep every night for a week, you’ve accumulated seven hours of sleep debt.
 Of course, the amount of sleep required per night varies from person to person—and for a particular person, it changes with age.
-Some people, like me, operate at peak efficiency with 9 or more hours of sleep; others function perfectly well with 5 or 6.
+Some people, like me, operate at peak efficiency with nine or more hours of sleep; others function perfectly well with five or six.
 But whatever that amount is, sleep debt accrues when you get too little.

 Casually speaking, say experts, if you feel drowsy during the day, you probably have some sleep debt.
 This is more than a mere annoyance; besides making you grumpy, drowsiness can negatively affect your productivity, reduce reaction time, increase the risk of traffic accidents, and even contribute to weight gain.
 Various studies have suggested that anywhere from 50% to 90% of Americans experience, and suffer the consequences of, sleep debt.
 One major cause, according to some people at least, is the alarm clock—or, rather, rigidly defined schedules that demand its use.
 When you awaken every day before your body says it’s ready, you add to your sleep debt.